WAM2layers/WAM2layers/docs/develop.md

 1. You [Open(s) an
    issue](https://github.com/WAM2layers/WAM2layers/issues/new/choose) to discuss
    your idea.
-1. Other developers comment on the issue and help decide on the best way forward.
+1. Other developers comment on the issue and together you decide on the best way forward.
 1. If the discussion results in a plan to change the code, you (or someone else) go ahead and make the necessary changes on a local copy of the code.
 1. While you're working, you can create a draft pull requests (PR).